-Policy 3.100-3.101 Development and Engineering Considerations
+Policy 3.101 Development and Engineering Considerations

 Retention of the natural landscape is a key goal of the Volcano Mesa area and of previously adopted City policies.
-Where possible the natural landscape should be retained.
+To the largest extent possible the natural landscape should be retained.
 Importing large amounts of fill is discouraged because this type of treatment masks the natural terrain and geological conditions that make the area unique, desirable, and of value to residents and the larger community.